 The reason why this particular person’s answer is pegged at the top with maximum upvotes (likes) is because he spent the time actually writing, explaining and attaching images of the travel hacks in 1000+ words.
 Now, that’s an answer that adds value.
 At the end of the answer, he adds a link to the original or detailed post.

 This is why it’s critical to research, post and write as much value in one answer as you would do for one blog post.
+After all, what do you have to do lose for free blog marketing?

 There you have it.
 An easy, sustainable way of building your brand and your blog traffic on one of the largest forum’s in the world for free.